 What to Look for in an Electric Fireplace

 Ease of use

-The beauty of electric fireplaces is how easily they are to use—there’s no wood to gather, no matches to find.
+The beauty of electric fireplaces is how easy they are to use—there’s no wood to gather or matches to find.
 Instead, it’s instant warmth and ambiance with the flip of a switch.
-Some, however, are easier to use than others; others are significantly easier to install than others.
+Some, however, are easier to use than others, and some are significantly easier to install than others.
 Make sure you look at both factors before selecting a fireplace for your home.

 Some models are made to sit on the floor, while others can be wall-mounted.
 Certain models can convert traditional wood-burning fireplaces into electric versions.
 Consider the room where you're going to put it, as well as where it will go in relation to electrical outlets.

 Since a fireplace often serves as a focal point in any room, you want to make sure you select one that matches your taste and surrounding décor.
 From the look of the frame to the interior components, such as faux logs or crystals, there are various details to consider when choosing the best electric fireplace for your home.